woutervanranst/Arius/README.md

 ### Restore

-A restore consists out of two phases.
+A restore consists out of two stages.

-1. The first phase (optionally) synchonizes the pointer files in the local file system with the desired state, eg. restore into an empty folder, restore a previous version (point-in-time restore).
+1. The first stage (optionally) synchonizes the pointer files in the local file system with the desired state, eg. restore into an empty folder, restore a previous version (point-in-time restore).

-1. The second phase (also optionally) downloads the chunks and reassembles the original files.
+1. The second stage (also optionally) downloads the chunks and reassembles the original files.

+By deleting the pointers that do not need to be restored before running the second stage, a selective restore can be done.

 For a more detailed explanation, see [Developer Reference](#developer-reference).